-The Council provides access to an Employee Assistance Programme which gives both telephone and face-to-face counselling on a range of issues.
-The Council has access to an Occupational Health Service which helps to ensure that employees are properly supported to avoid taking sick leave and to return to work as soon as possible.
+The council provides access to an Employee Assistance Programme which gives both telephone and face-to-face counselling on a range of issues.
+The council has access to an Occupational Health Service which helps to ensure that employees are properly supported to avoid taking sick leave and to return to work as soon as possible.

-The Council supports employees in their role with a development plan and training opportunities to ensure they are fully qualified to give excellent service.
-The Council has been recognised for its development-focussed culture through the achievement of the Investors in People Silver award.
+The council supports employees in their role with a development plan and training opportunities to ensure they are fully qualified to give excellent service.
+The council has been recognised for its development-focussed culture through the achievement of the Investors in People Silver award.

-On an annual basis the Council has an Awards Ceremony which recognises the best achievements during the preceding year.
-The Council also recognises long service and during 2014 this scheme was changed to recognise service over a longer period with shopping vouchers - the first level of recognition is at ten years and every five years thereafter up to forty years.
+On an annual basis the council has an Awards Ceremony which recognises the best achievements during the preceding year.
+The council also recognises long service and during 2014 this scheme was changed to recognise service over a longer period with shopping vouchers - the first level of recognition is at ten years and every five years thereafter up to forty years.

-Salary sacrifice schemes - the Council offers a salary sacrifice scheme to employees for the purchase of bicycles and childcare vouchers.
+Salary sacrifice schemes - the council offers a salary sacrifice scheme to employees for the purchase of bicycles and childcare vouchers.
+In December 2018, the Council introduced another salary sacrifice scheme for the purchase of cars.
+There is no cost to the Council of these schemes.

 Buying annual leave - subject to agreement with their manager, employees are allowed to sacrifice some of their salary to buy more annual leave.
-In 2017/18 there were eighteen members of staff that used this benefit, two less than the previous year.
+In 2018/19 there were thirty members of staff that used this benefit, thirteen more than the previous year.